drossan/plugin-project-list-vscode/README.md

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. Go to the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for `My VS Code Extension` and click Install.
+3. Search for `Project List` and click Install.

 ### Running the Extension
 1. **Open the Command Palette**: